-Ms. da Ponte holds a PhD by the University of Birmingham (UK) and now lives in Porto (Portugal) where she develops the activities of composition and teaching assistance at the Superior School of Performing Arts (ESMAE, Porto) and teacher at the Conservatory of Music in Vila Real.
+Ms. da Ponte holds a PhD by the University of Birmingham (UK) and a Masters in Music Education by the University of Aveiro (PT).
+Now living in Porto (Portugal), she develops the activities of composition and teaching assistance at the Superior School of Performing Arts (ESMAE, Porto) and teacher at the Conservatory of Music in Vila Real.

 In 2011, Ângela composed for the Orquestra Sinfónica do Porto, Remix Ensemble and Nuno Simões (winner of the Young Musicians Prize 2010 – Percussion) as a result of being the Young Composer in Residence 2011 at Casa da Música (Oporto).